A Pair of Multiplication-Type Operators in Quaternionic Analysis and the 2-Cauchy-Fueter Equation: Introduction

 However, unlike holomorphic functions, quaternionic regular functions are not closed under multiplication—a direct consequence of the non-commutativity of the quaternions.
 Specifically, if $f$ and $g$ are quaternionic regular, neither $fg$ nor $gf$ is necessarily regular.
 This fundamental obstruction has been a major challenge in the development of the theory.

 The $k$-Cauchy–Fueter operator $\mathscr{D}^{(k)}$ (see Definition \eqref{def:kCF}) originates in physics as the elliptic version of spin-$k/2$ massless field operators over Minkowski spacetime \cite{CMW16,EPW80,PR84,PR86}.
-Functions annihilated by the $k$-Cauchy–Fueter operator are referred to as $k$-regular functions, which can be viewed as a generalization of Fueter's theory of regular functions.
+The $k$-Cauchy-Fueter operator on the higher dimensional quaternionic space was introduced in \cite{Wang10} and functions annihilated by it are referred to as $k$-regular functions, which can be viewed as a generalization of regular functions of several quaternionic variables introduced by Pertici in \cite{Pertici88}.
 Indeed, there exists a one-to-one correspondence $\tau$ (see Definition \eqref{eq:def of tau}) between $1$-regular functions and quaternionic regular functions.
 Kang and Wang \cite{KW13} derived a Taylor expansion for $k$-regular functions via the Penrose integral formula.
-A systematic introduction to $k$-Cauchy–Fueter operators and $k$-regular functions can be found in \cite{Wang10,Wang15,RZ23}.
+A systematic introduction to $k$-Cauchy–Fueter operators and $k$-regular functions can be found in \cite{Wang10,Wang15,Wang19,Wang25,RZ23}.

 The central question addressed in this work is how to overcome the lack of multiplicative closure among regular functions in order to construct new ones.
-By examining $k$-regular polynomials, we introduce a pair of multiplication-like operations, $L_0$ and $L_1$ (see Section \ref{section:L0L1}), which generate $k$-regular functions from $(k+1)$-regular functions.
-More precisely,
+By examining $k$-regular polynomials, we introduce a pair of multiplication-like operators, $L_0$ and $L_1$ (see Section \ref{section:L0L1}), which generate $k$-regular functions from $(k+1)$-regular functions.
+Specifically, we establish the following result.